MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/Switzerland/how-to-process-an-lsv-collection.md

 1. Choose the ![Search for Page or Report](../../media/ui-search/search_small.png "Search for Page or Report icon") icon, enter **LSV Journal List**, and then choose the related link.
 2. Choose the **New** action.
-3. In the **LSV Journal List** window, fill in the required fields as described in the following table.
+3. On the **LSV Journal List** page, fill in the required fields as described in the following table.

     |Field|Description|
     |---------------------------------|---------------------------------------|